 Twilight Radio Theatre’s musical director and newest cast member is the incomparable Mr. Adam Kerby.
 He is a graduate of both the Vancouver Film School and the VCC School of Music and as you can imagine, is a real-gone hep-cat with some 18-karat chops!
 Adam is not only an exceptional voice over artist, but a gifted singer, multi-instrumentalist and music teacher as well!
 When he is not lending his talents to TRT you can find him recording, riding the rails or performing at some of the hippest digs throughout BC with his duo Mad For Joy.

-Jocelyn Hallett is over the moon to be joining TRT for the production of “It’s A Wonderful Life”.
 Most of Jocelyn’s early years were spent acting under the hot lights of the stage.
 Jocelyn stretched her young wings with The Vancouver Youth Theatre, Vancouver’s One-Act Play Festival, Bard on the Beach, and Speech Arts competitions province-wide.
 Then the curtain closed and Jocelyn’s acting passion morphed into other passions which included attending two of Vancouver’s jazziest jazz programs, first at Capilano, and later at the VCC School of Music, where she met that hep-cat, Adam, and started the railroad touring duo, Mad For Joy.
 Jocelyn is also delighted to be a member of that rip-roarin’ band, The Kerplunks.
-Star struck by the staggering talents of the TRT team for years now, Jocelyn is eager to let the stage-bug bite her again in this year’s Christmas special.
-She will be there every night with bells on!
+Star struck by the staggering talents of the TRT team for years now, Jocelyn eagerly joins in the fun whenever she gets the call.

 Luckily for TRT, Tina is another multi-talented multi-instrumentalist, thereby multiplying our multi-faceted cast’s multiple skills.
 Undoubtedly, her most incredible instrument is her voice.
 Of course, she’s adept at vocalizing all sorts of accents, ages and even genders, but when she starts singing… everybody listens.
 Not only has she been nominated for 3 Juno awards with children’s entertainers The Kerplunks, but she is proud to announce the release her first solo album: Quickening.
 Listen to her velvet vocals here Tina Jones Music.
 She’s also worked as a session musician, lead and back-up singer, banjo-picker and has been making Radio Theatre come alive for ten years.